Ecosystems 101: Saving Florida's Springs

 • What is the coolest accomplishment you could hope to achieve?

 This first person account of how Florida photographer John Moran is using his cameras to affect meaningful change on a state-wide level originally appeared in the On Assignment section.
 But it rightfully belongs in the Ecosystems section.
 Because literally and figuratively, that is exactly what John's process is all about.

-Long-time readers will be familiar with Florida-based nature photographer John Moran from previous article on Strobist.
+Long-time readers will be familiar with John from previous articles on Strobist.
 Always an advocate of nature, he has been one of natural Florida's most eloquent voices for conservation.
-Now he's taking that fight to the next level, aiming his cannons —and his Canons — at one critical target: saving Florida's natural springs.
+Now he's doubling down and leveraging his photo skills to take that fight to the next level.
+He's aiming his cannons—and his Canons—at one critical target: saving Florida's natural springs.

 Man on a Mission

 What matters to you?
 Seriously, everyone is passionate about something.
 What if you could use your cameras and vision to affect change for something that was truly important to you?

 This is exactly what John Moran is doing, and it is a blueprint for any photographer who wants to leverage his or her skills to do something meaningful.